gamingnation1/l4t-fedora/README.md

 On your host :

+- Clone this repository
-- Switch to root user ( e.g.: `sudo su` )
+- Log as root user ( `sudo su` )
-- Go to l4t-fedora/
-- Run `./create-rootfs.sh`
+- Run `./l4t-fedora/builder/create-rootfs.sh`
-- Burn the resulting image from `l4t-fedora/l4t-fedora.img` to your SD Card